temianibaba/tech258_cloud/linux/linux_readme.md

 note: this will be lost if you log out, to make it permanent you have to add it to a file<br>
 `nano .bashrc` to access hidden file so we can always have our variable<br>
 `export MYNAME=temi_is_persistent` add this to the end of the file<br>

+Naming convention Group, name, what it is for, sg, what you are allowing tech258_muyis_sparta_test_app_sg_allow_SSH_HTTP_3000

+To access ssh folder from anywhere
+`ssh -i "~(path to ssh private key)tech258.pem" ubuntu@ec2-54-229-193-9.eu-west-1.compute.amazonaws.com`

+## Process commnands
+Bash is always running to interpret our commands
+To see all processes `ps -e`

+`ps aux` snapshot of all the processes

+`top` to get live feedback of processes runinng
+- Order by memory shift M
+- Order by newest process shift N
+- Order by process usage shift P

+## Parent and Child processes
+Each has process ID<br>
+A parent can create child processes<br>
+Taking out a parent process with too much force can lead to child processes being left around in memory without anything contolling them, a zombie process "taking up memory without doing anything".<br>
+Parent processes will recreate child processes if you only force kill the child<br>
+If you want to kill child processes get parent process to do it

+To run in background use `&` after command<br>
+`jobs` shows commands that are running<br>
+`jobs -l` shows process ID

+## Some kill signals
+- `1` Gentle
+- `15` Default - shouldn't create zombie processes
+- `9` Brute force - may create parent processes